On the connectedness of the space of codimension one foliations on a closed 3-manifold: Appendix: Flexibility of almost integrable plane fields

 for some constant $\kappa$ given by the geometry of $S_*$.

 First note that the norm of $D\eta^\perp$ at any point $p$ is the inverse of the distance from $p$ to the axis $A$ of the pencil.
-Actually, in euclidian coordinates in which $A$ is the $z$-axis, the map $\eta^\perp$ is of the form so we can calculate the differential and its norm.
+Actually, in euclidian coordinates in which $A$ is the $z$-axis, the map $\eta^\perp$ is of the form